Two Rocks

 What are some of the major infrastructure and planning changes likely to influence Two Rocks?

-Key infrastructure and planning changes likely to influence Two Rocks include: Breakwater Estate (Two Rocks) (Construction); Two Rocks Industrial Estate (Approved); Atlantis Beach Estate Two Rocks (Planning); Two Rocks Marina Expansion (Under Assessment); and Atlantis Beach Estate (Construction).
+Key infrastructure and planning changes likely to influence Two Rocks include: Breakwater Estate (Two Rocks) (Construction); Two Rocks Industrial Estate (Approved); Two Rocks Marina Expansion (Under Assessment); Atlantis Beach Estate (Construction); and Atlantis Beach Baptist College (Completed).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting Two Rocks?

-Infrastructure development impacting Two Rocks spans multiple sectors including Residential Development, Communities, Precincts & Urban Renewal, and Education & Training, among others.
+Infrastructure development impacting Two Rocks spans multiple sectors including Residential Development, Education & Training, and Communities, Precincts & Urban Renewal, among others.

 What is the scale of infrastructure investment impacting Two Rocks?